quartznet/quartznet/docs/documentation/quartz-3.x/quick-start.md

 // Tell quartz to schedule the job using our trigger await scheduler.ScheduleJob(job, trigger);

+// You could also schedule multiple triggers for the same job with
+// await scheduler.ScheduleJob(job, new List<ITrigger>() { trigger1, trigger2 }, replace: true);
 ```

 The complete console application will now look like this